akrentsel/sfs-bay-area-classical-gcal-scraper/README.md

 # Bay Area Classical Concert Sync

-This project automates the synchronization of classical concert events from the San Francisco Symphony website to a Google Calendar.
+This project automates the synchronization of classical concert events from the San Francisco Symphony and Cal Performances websites to a Google Calendar.
 It consists of two Python scripts: `sfs-dump-and-parse.py` to fetch and parse concert data, and `sync-to-gcal.py` to update the events in Google Calendar.

+NOTE: You do NOT need to run this yourself, I run this daily and keep a public Google Calendar up to date.
+You can view the calendar int he brwoser by [clicking here](https://calendar.google.com/calendar/embed?src=c_b816af4191ec6450b0be043156234fe75768489d1b660fce6d8fd745012dd2b9%40group.calendar.google.com&ctz=America%2FLos_Angeles), and you can add it as an overlay to your own Google Calendar by [clicking here](https://calendar.google.com/calendar/u/1?cid=Y19iODE2YWY0MTkxZWM2NDUwYjBiZTA0MzE1NjIzNGZlNzU3Njg0ODlkMWI2NjBmY2U2ZDhmZDc0NTAxMmRkMmI5QGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20).

 ## Project Overview